LMZouaoui/NestConvNeXt-IQA/README.md

 ## Datasets

-In this work, two LWIR datasets are used: LWIR-IQA and TIIQAD, which represent synthetically and authentically distorted IQA databases.
+In this work, two LWIR datasets are used: `LWIR-IQA` and `TIIQAD`, which represent synthetically and authentically distorted IQA databases.
 Two evaluation setups are considered, corresponding to authentic and synthetic distortions.
 For the synthetic setup, both global and per-distortion-type evaluations are performed, including white noise, blurring, non-uniformity, JPEG, and JPEG2000 compression.

 1. The [LWIR-IQA](https://doi.org/10.2478/jee-2022-0011) image dataset used during the current study is available in the GitHub Repository: https://github.com/azedomar/LWIR_IQA_dataset.
 2. The thermal dataset [TIIQAD](https://doi.org/10.1109/ICIP51287.2024.10648145) employed in this study is also publicly available on GitHub: https://github.com/cheunglaihip/TIIQAD.